Kalbelia: Kalbelia Tribes

 Since the enactment of the Wildlife Act of 1972, the Kalbelias have been pushed out of their traditional profession of snake handling.
 Now performing arts are a major source of income for them and these have received widespread recognition within and outside India.
 Opportunities for performance are sporadic, and also depend on tourism, which is season specific, so members of the community work in the fields, or graze cattle to sustain themselves.

-The Kalbelias are Cultural Hindus and practise snake worship; they worship the Nāga and Manasa, and their holy day is Naga Panchami.
+The Kalbelias are Cultural Hindus and practice snake worship; they worship the Nāga and Manasa, and their holy day is Naga Panchami.
 The Kalbelias have different traditions from the majority of Hindus.
 The Kalbelia men wear a Apadravya.
 Kalbelias bury their dead, instead of cremating them (as is common with Hindus in the rest of the country).
 The groom has to pay the bride's father a price for the bride and the groom's father has to pay for the wedding.

 Kalbelia dance

-The Kalbelia dance, performed as a celebration, is an integral part of Kalbelia culture.
+The Kalbelia dance, folk dance of rajasthan performed as a celebration, is an integral part of Kalbelia culture.
 Their dances and songs are a matter of pride and a marker of identity for the Kalbelias, as they represent the creative adaptation of this community of snake charmers to changing socio-economic conditions and their own role in rural Rajasthani society.

 The dancers are women in flowing black skirts who dance and twirl, replicating the movements of a serpent.
 They wear an upper body cloth called an angrakhi and a headcloth known as the odhani; the lower body cloth is called a lehenga.
 All these clothes are of mixed red and black hues and embroidered.

 The male participants play musical instruments, such as the pungi, a woodwind instrument traditionally played to capture snakes, the dufli, been, the khanjari - a percussion instrument, morchang, khuralio and the dholak to create the rhythm on which the dancers perform.
 The dancers are tattooed in traditional designs and wear jewelry and garments richly embroidered with small mirrors and silver threads.
 As the performance progresses, the rhythm becomes faster and faster and so does the dance.

 Kalbelia songs are based on stories taken from folklore and mythology and special dances are performed during Holi.
 The Kalbelias have a reputation for composing lyrics spontaneously and improvising songs during performances.
 These songs and dances are part of an oral tradition that is handed down generations and for which there are neither texts nor any training manuals.
 In 2010, the Kalbelia folk songs and dances of Rajasthan were declared a part of its Intangible Heritage List by the UNESCO.